 He also scored two against Australia in the final match of the Old Mutual Wealth Series.

-His man-of-the-match performance in the 61-21 win over Scotland at Twickenham this March was sublime.
-He scored a hat-trick of tries in a 40-minute spell.
-Head coach Eddie Jones said afterwards: “JJ has bouncing feet.
-He has great pace and running flair and showed all those attributes today.”
+His man-of-the-match performance in the 61-21 win over Scotland at Twickenham in March 2016 was sublime, scoring a hat-trick of tries in a 40-minute spell.

 Jonathan went on to win selection for the 2017 British & Irish Lions in New Zealand and was a try-scorer in his second game against the Highlanders.

 In the 2018 NatWest 6 Nations Jonathan featured in all five of England’s match, coming on as a sub for two of the games.

 The centre was born in Derby and educated at Park House, near Newbury, the school that Leicester Tigers, England and Lions flanker Tom Croft previously attended.